feb-sofia/econometrics-2023/README.md

     Another introduction into basic probability theory and linear models.
 The references to Bayesian inference in the book are not relevant to our course.
 5. Faraway, J. J. (2015) Linear models with R. Second edition.
 Boca Raton: CRC Press, Taylor & Francis Group.

-    Another introduction into linear models with application in R.
+    Another introduction into linear models with examples in R.